-- 12. Other types of comments that were not reproduced concerned general references to labour or employment situations that were not obviously relevant to the fundamental principles and rights at work under discussion.
+- states clearly that it is not a substitute for the established supervisory mechanisms, nor shall it impede their functioning (Annex, Para.
+I.2). - 10.
+Criteria for inclusion.
+In deciding whether particular comments or observations received from employers' and workers' organizations should or should not be included in the compilation, the Office bore in mind the purpose of the follow-up as stated in its Para.
+II.A.1: it refers to an annual review of efforts made by Members which have not yet ratified all the fundamental Conventions.
+Comments from workers' and employers' organizations which provide relevant information or opinions about the efforts being made by member States have therefore been taken into account in the compilation of Declaration reports.
+At the same time, Para.
+I.2 of the Annex to the Declaration states that specific situations within the purview of established ILO supervisory mechanisms shall not be examined or re-examined within the framework of the Declaration follow-up.
+Thus any portions of those comments or observations that are of this type have been omitted from the compilation.
+References to individual persons and enterprises have also been deleted. - 11.
+Other types of comments that were not reproduced concerned general references to labour or employment situations that were not obviously relevant to the fundamental principles and rights at work under discussion.
 Finally, since article 19, paragraph 5(e), of the ILO Constitution concerns unratified Conventions, any inference or statement in respect of the application of ratified Conventions has been deleted from observations made by employers' and workers' organizations.
-Material omitted from employers' and workers' comments is noted with ellipsis and summarized material appears in square brackets. - 13.
+Material omitted has been noted with ellipsis and summarized material appears in square brackets. - 12.
+Other references to Conventions.
+In some reports by governments and observations by employers' or workers' organizations, reference was made to the provisions of ILO Conventions, ratified and unratified.
+This material has been retained only for reference in relation to the fundamental principles and rights at work involved, and not necessarily as correct references to the scope, content or application of these Conventions.
+The reproduction of a statement regarding the application of a ratified Convention should not be taken as an indication of whether effect is being given to it or not, since these instruments fall under other ILO constitutional supervisory procedures.
+5 - 13.
 Electronic reporting.
-While the Director-General's letter inviting reports under the Declaration mentioned that they could be sent to an e-mail address, only six countries (Australia, Canada, Sri Lanka, Thailand, the United States and Viet Nam) took up this possibility.
-Provision of reports in electronic form would speed up the preparation of the compilation and favour accuracy. - 14.
+The Director-General's letter inviting reports under the Declaration mentioned that they could be sent to an e-mail address, and a number of countries took up this possibility. - 14.
 Statistics and indicators.
-The report forms requested indicators and statistics for purposes of assessing the factual situation (question I. (2)(a) and (b)).
-Several countries (notably Australia, Canada, Mauritius, Mexico, New Zealand and the United States) provided extensive statistical data, and a number of others provided some statistics (for example, China, Guinea Bissau, India, Kenya, Lebanon and Uganda).
-While this information has been most welcome, given the time and space constraints, the larger sets of statistics could not be fully integrated into the compilation which follows.
-They can be provided in hard-copy format upon request to the International Labour Office in Geneva, and in future it should be possible to consult them on the ILO website. - 15.
+The report forms requested indicators and statistics for purposes of assessing the factual situation (question I(2)(a) and (b)).
+Several countries provided statistics.
+While this information has been most welcome, given the time and space constraints, the larger sets of statistics could not be included in the compilation which follows.
+They can be provided in hard-copy format upon request to the International Labour Office in Geneva, and have been made available to relevant ILO units. - 15.
 Legislation.
-All legislative texts sent with reports have been forwarded to the ILO unit that maintains NATLEX, the database covering national legislation that can be searched through the Internet and is available on CD ROM. - 16.
-References to Conventions.
-In some reports by Governments and observations by employers' or workers' organizations, reference was made to the provisions of ILO Conventions, ratified and unratified.
-This material has been retained only for reference in relation to the fundamental principles and rights at work involved, and not necessarily as correct references to the scope, content or application of these Conventions.
-The reproduction of a statement regarding the application of a ratified Convention should not be taken as an indication of whether effect is being given to it or not, since these instruments fall under other ILO constitutional supervisory procedures.5 - 17.
+All legislative texts sent with reports have been forwarded to the ILO unit that maintains NATLEX, the database covering national legislation that can be searched through the Internet and is available on CD-ROM. - 16.
 Possible inaccuracies.
-The Office cannot take a position on the accuracy of any of the statements made in the context of the annual reports from Governments or in the observations received from employers' and workers' organizations.
-Light editing has been done only when necessary to facilitate understanding of a reply, to correct an obvious typographical error or to present the compiled material in a consistent format. - 18.
-Submission to the Governing Body.
-The following reports, as compiled by the Office taking into account article 23 of the ILO Constitution and established practice under it, are being presented together with the Introduction by the ILO Declaration Expert-Advisers to the annual reports for purposes of review by the Governing Body at its 277th Session (March 2000).
+The Office cannot take a position on the accuracy of any of the statements made in the context of the annual reports from governments or in the observations received from employers' and workers' organizations.
+Light editing has been done only when necessary to facilitate understanding of a reply, to correct an obvious typographical error or to present the compiled material in a consistent format.